Initialize new project (recommended: organized rules structure)

 rulesync generate --input-root ~/.aiglobal --targets "*" --features rules

-# Install skills from declarative sources in rulesync.jsonc
+# Install rules and skills from declarative sources in rulesync.jsonc

 rulesync install